 A quorum of the EC shall consist of more than 50% of voting EC Officers.

+All EC Members must have current ASPiH membership status, either Institutional (named) or Individual

 Executive Committee Meetings

-Executive Committee face-to-face meeting dates are planned throughout the year.
-There is an expectation of 75% attendance (i.e. minimum of 3 meetings per year) EC members unable to fulfil this requirement in their 1st term will have their position reviewed
+Executive Committee meeting dates are planned throughout the year.
+There is an expectation of 75% attendance EC members unable to fulfil this requirement in their 1st term will have their position reviewed

-January - Yearly strategy meeting planned over 2-days (classed as 1 attendance)

-June - One-day meeting

-September - One-day meeting at the annual conference venue

-November – Duration of annual conference (classed as 1 attendance)

 Appointed Officers

-Chief Executive Officer (CEO) – may be appointed by the EC in line with strategic objectives and shall remain in office until either:
+The Operations Manager – may be appointed by the EC in line with strategic objectives and shall remain in office until either:

 They wish to resign and in this case they should provide a minimum of 2 months’ notice in writing to the President.